 The mid ‘90s brought an increase in gas prices and, unfortunately, a decrease in vanning collectibles.
 With less “van stuff” showing up, our trading sessions started to decline.
 But, in 1995 the next new thing to come down the pike was about to happen.
 I produced an event toy van for the 21st National Truck-In®.
 We had actually done a prototype toy van the previous year at the 20th Nats® and found that they were a hit.
 Along with the van toy races, the collecting craze is still going strong today.
 The business world has recognized the Custom Van since the ‘60s and the amount of toy van memorabilia is staggering and endless.

 So, where am I going with all of this?
 Well…to Florida, of course.
 After 30 years of collecting van stuff I realized it was time for the world to enjoy it all too.
 The collection had moved twice in Michigan and now resided in the Tampa - St. Petersburg area.
 In 2012 we had our grand opening with nearly 100 visitors dropping in during the Florida Council of Councils meeting.
 In 2013, with the help of generous donors, we purchased land for a new museum building.
 The new museum building was completed in 2014, again thanks to generous donations.
 Currently we have moved much of the existing collection to the new building and are still completing the interior with new display spaces.
-Fundraising has begun for installing air conditioning and housing a vanning library for our extensive collection of historical vanning documents.
+We will soon be installing air conditioning which, in addition to more comfort for our visitors, will help preserve the collection and make is possible for us to complete a vanning library to house our extensive collection of historical vanning documents.

 Some of the items you can expect to see at the Museum of Vanning & Hall of Fame are over 20,000 dash plaques and complete editions of almost every van magazine ever published, plus 1000’s of van event pins, patches, stickers, posters, hats, van dealer literature and van owner manuals.
 And, of course lots of Toy Vans.
 I have also been able to collect artifacts that help document the history and cultural influence of vanning and van clubs, including the sagas of the National Street Van Association (NSVA), NAVA, NAVO, NSRA, the National Truck-In® and the Council-of-Councils.
 There is also a tribute to the most famous of vanning collectible traders – Space Trader Whale.